 Mexican Citizen Sentenced to Prison for Assaulting a Border Patrol Agent and Illegally Entering the United States

-The United States Border Patrol and Homeland Security Investigations investigated this case.
-Assistant U.S. Attorney Jeffrey Stitt prosecuted the case.
+United States Border Patrol, Burke Station, investigated this case, and Assistant U.S. Attorney Jeffrey C. Stitt is prosecuting this case.